TFS 2017 | Team Services

 Determine how many concurrent pipelines you need

 You can begin by seeing if your teams can get by with the concurrent pipelines you've got by default.
 As the number of queued builds and releases exceeds the number of concurrent pipelines you have, your build and release queues will grow longer.
-When you find the queue delays are too long, you can purchase additional concurrent pipelines as needed.
+When you find the queue delays are too long, you can purchase additional concurrent pipelines as needed from Visual Studio Marketplace.

 A simple rule of thumb: Estimate that you'll need one concurrent pipeline for every 10 users in your account.